ayadij/storybook/storybook.md

 ### intro
-storybook is a UI development environment for UI components
+UI development environment

+for UI components

 visualize different states of your UI componenets